 All students are expected to attend Sixth Form at 8.40am to 3.00pm every day irrespective of when they have non-contact periods.
-When a student has a timetabled Period 7 lesson, this will finish at 3.50pm The first session of the day from 8.40am to 9.00am is the major point of contact for tutors and is the main route used for Sixth Form communications and failure to attend this can result in further sanctions.
+When a student has a timetabled Period 6 lesson, this will finish at 4.00pm The first session of the day from 8.40am to 9.00am is the major point of contact for tutors and is the main route used for Sixth Form communications and failure to attend this can result in further sanctions.
 Our target attendance for students is 96% and above.

-Sixth form Attendance Privilege: If a student achieves two consecutive terms of 97% attendance or above , he or she will be entitled to the 6th form attendance privilege, giving permission to be absent from study during a maximum of 4 periods in a week, as agreed with the Study Supervisor.
+Sixth form Attendance Privilege: If a student achieves two consecutive half terms of 97% attendance or above, he or she will be entitled to the 6th form attendance privilege, giving permission to be absent from study during a maximum of 4 periods in a week, as agreed with the Study Supervisor.

 Absence from Sixth Form, when known in advance, should be notified to the Study Supervisor, Mr Eassom.
 If students are absent we ask the student or their parent to telephone or email the Sixth Form using the main switchboard number (0118) 957 4730 before 9am.
 Absence must always be explained.
 Prolonged absence or unexplained absence will involve contact with parents and can result in discontinuation of a student's programme of study.
 All students are expected to remain on site, all day.
-If they have permission from the Head of Year to leave for any reason, they MUST sign out at the main office.
+If they have permission from the Head of Year, or the Study Supervisor to leave for any reason, they MUST sign out in the book located by the Sixth Form entrance and not at the main office.